Shanmuk587/Spenza_Assign/README.md

 ---

-## 🏁 Improvements
+## Improvements

 - Add dead-letter queue (DLQ) for manual inspection of permanently failed events.
 - Enable webhook signature verification.
 - Add dashboard with metrics (using Grafana or Prometheus).
 - Integrate rate limiting
+- Debugging with current Redis queue size and retry queue info to test in actual Real life.

 ---